junxit/us-congress-bills-111/metadata.md

 - 2010-03-17 — Mr. Baca moved to suspend the rules and pass the bill, as amended.
 - 2010-03-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 1 (Roll no. 125). (text: CR H1546)
 - 2010-03-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 1 (Roll no. 125).(text: CR H1546)
+- 2010-03-18 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.